abpframework/abp/docs/en/modules/cms-kit-pro/faq.md

 ### Pages

-You can list, create, update and delete FAQ's on the admin side of your solution.
+You can list, create, update and delete sections and their questions FAQ's on the admin side of your solution.

 ![faq-page](../../images/cmskit-module-faq-page.png)
 ![faq-edit-page](../../images/cmskit-module-faq-edit-page.png)